We all want to feel more relaxed, be more focused and have more energy every day.

-One of the reasons why the idea of mindfulness has become more known and practiced is because of the benefits it brings to our overall well-being.
+One reason mindfulness has become more known and practiced is because of the benefits it brings to our overall well-being.

 What is Mindfulness?

-Mindfulness is being alert, open and present to what is going on around us at any given moment.
-In a state of mindfulness, we are able to observe our thoughts and feelings without any judgement, which means we can get a better idea of our habitual ways of thinking, feeling and acting.
+Mindfulness is being alert, open and present to what’s going on around us.
+In a state of mindfulness, we’re able to observe our thoughts and feelings with no judgment, which means we can get a better idea of our habitual ways of thinking, feeling and acting.

 In a state of mindfulness, we feel more connected to everything around us and more likely to be in the present moment instead of thinking about the past or the future.

-When we are in a state of mindfulness, we will:
+When we’re in a state of mindfulness, we will: